jmoraleses/stratum_proxy/README.md

 # Stratum Proxy

-Stratum Pool is a cryptocurrency mining proxy that connects miners to a mining pool, managing difficulty and miner authorizations.
+Stratum Proxy is a cryptocurrency mining proxy that connects miners to a mining pool, managing difficulty and miner authorizations.

 ## StratumProxy